openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 - add demo launch parameters in [demos/tests/cases.py](demos/tests/cases.py)
 - prepare list of input images in [demos/tests/image_sequences.py](demos/tests/image_sequences.py)

+Update [demos' README.md](demos/README.md) adding your demo to the list.
 ___
 *After this step you get a **demo** for your model (if no demo was available).*